Drizin/InterpolatedLogging/README.md

 logger.InterpolatedInformation($"User {new { UserName = name }} logged as {role:raw}");
 ```

-## Serilog destructuring operator
+## Destructuring operator

-Serilog has this `@` destructuring operator which makes a single property be stored with its internal structure (instead of just invoking `ToString()` and saving the serialized property).
+Serilog and NLog supports the `@` destructuring operator which makes a single property be stored with its internal structure (instead of just invoking `ToString()` and saving the serialized property).

 ```cs
 var input = new { Latitude = 25, Longitude = 134 };